Frostie was

 I hate to give any beverage

 less than a 1.0, as I am sure there are some merits.
-I can’t find anything I prefer in a beverage in the Frostie
+I can’t find anything I prefer in the Frostie Vanilla Root Beer beverage.
+The sweetness

 and intensity are overwhelming!
 In